1984 Australia rugby union tour of Britain and Ireland: Tour itinerary

-By 1984 the nine-month-long Wallaby tours of Britain, France and North America were a thing of the past.
-Quick and cheap air-travel meant that a Test tour of the four Home Nations could be completed in two months but with only eighteen matches played instead of the thirty of earlier years.
+By 1984, long-duration Wallaby tours of Britain, France, and North America had been phased out.
+The expansion of commercial aviation allowed a Test tour of the four Home Nations to be completed within two months but with only eighteen matches played instead of the thirty of earlier years.
 Varsity teams were no longer part of the schedule which favoured quality City or regional representative sides for the mid-week fixtures.
 The traditions of a game against Combined Services and a final tour match against the Barbarians were continued.

 Tradition was also maintained with a visit by the touring party to Buckingham Palace to meet The Queen.
 During the audience Wallaby breakaway Chris Roche leant on an antique table which broke and crashed to the ground.
 Nick Farr-Jones related that Her Majesty put the visitors at ease with a laugh and a resumption of conversation.

 Matches

 Scores and results list Australia's points tally first.